gpeterson2/React-Redux-Flask-Example/readme.rst

 React Redux Flaks Todo
 ======================

 This is for example purposes only.
-It is a complemtary example to the slides found here: http://slides.com/gpeterson/deck#/
+It is a complementary example to the slides found here: http://slides.com/gpeterson/deck#/

 This has nothing to do with http://todomvc.com/ I haven't made any attempt to